Criminal Defense Service For State And Federal Drug Crimes

 Drug offenses include simple possession, possession with intent to distribute, trafficking, importing and manufacturing of controlled substances, and conspiracy.
 Controlled substances can include

-- Medication without a prescription
+- Medications in the possession of someone without a prescription

 - Chemicals, natural substances and man-made substances